 Thrive Hiring Grant Program

-Companies that are awarded a Thrive Hiring Grant must sign an agreement with the City of Charlotte.
-The grant will be given for hires made after October 1st.
-Companies may invoice the City on November 15th and/or December 15th for hires made.
-All payouts will be made by December 30th, 2020.
+The grant will be given for hires made after March 1st, 2021.
+Companies may invoice the City on May 1st, 2021 for hires made.
+All payouts will be made by June 30th, 2021 at the latest.

 Renewable Energy and Efficiency Workforce (RENEW) Training Program

 The Renewable Energy and Efficiency Workforce (RENEW) Training Program provides workforce training opportunities in HVAC and Electrical Trades

 RENEW – Urban League of the Central Carolinas

 The City of Charlotte, in partnership with Urban League of Central Carolinas, will provide 13-week classes will teach basic skills for the HVAC and Electrical industry and work to place graduates in successful full-time employment opportunities.

 Occupational skills to be covered in this training program include: